Does Heat Kill Bed Bugs?

 Does heat have the capacity to kill bed bugs?

 Yes, heat has the ability to kill bed bugs.
 They are ectothermic creatures, meaning they rely on their environment to maintain their body temperature.
 When exposed to extreme heat, their metabolic processes fail, leading to their demise.
+For a detailed explanation and demonstration of how heat treatment works, check out this YouTube video:

 Why do bed bugs die in heat?